eevee/lexys-labyrinth/README.md

 - Everyone who worked on [Chip's Challenge Level Pack 1](https://wiki.bitbusters.club/Chip%27s_Challenge_Level_Pack_1), the default set of levels
 - [Tile World](https://wiki.bitbusters.club/Tile_World) for being an incredible reference on Lynx mechanics
 - Everyone who contributed music — see [`js/soundtrack.js`](js/soundtrack.js) for a list!

-Not associated with or blessed by Chuck Sommerville, Niffler, or AOP.